Oxana Shevchenko, Ronald Corp / Duet Philharmonic Orchestra

 In the end, I concurred with the editorial team from Bachtrack not to rate this performance.
-A single measure cannot simultaneously and adequately reflect the performance of the orchestra, as well as that of the soloist, Oxana Shevchenko.
+A single measure cannot simultaneously and adequately reflect the performance of the Duet Philharmonic Orchestra, as well as that of the soloist, Oxana Shevchenko.

 Ratings aside: my review may seem rather (too?) critical for such a young orchestra.
 One might consider applying “children’s measures” here, possibly dropping most of the critical remarks.
 However, this makes this inconsistent with other concert reviews, and it would not be helpful for the musicians in improving their performance for future concerts.
 Plus, I feel that I’m honoring the orchestra’s efforts by applying (more or less) standard measures, hence taking them seriously (professionally, so to say).

-Overall, despite the limitations, the orchestra offered a very respectable performance: congrats for the achievement!
+Overall, despite the limitations, the Duet Philharmonic Orchestra offered a very respectable performance: congrats for the achievement!
 I hope that this concert motivates the young musicians to continue, to re-double their efforts, to achieve even better results next time.

 For the same concert, I have also written a (shorter) review in German for Bachtrack.com; this posting is not a translation of the Bachtrack review, the rights of which remain with Bachtrack.com.
 I created the German review using a subset of the notes taken during this concert.
 I wanted to enable my non-German speaking readers to read about my concert experience as well.
 Therefore, I have taken my original notes as a loose basis for this separate posting.
 I’m including additional material that is not present in the Bachtrack review